 Ask your energy software provider about your branding options.

 Can I create my own reports?

 Many energy management providers offer reports as part of their solutions.
 But, how flexible and customisable are these reports?
 That’s what you need to discover, understand and evaluate.

 Imagine that you’re an energy manager working in an ESCO company for four different projects.
 And, in each one of these projects, the person managing the energy efficiency plan needs to report to three different profiles: CEO, finance director and sustainability manager.

 This will put you in a situation where your energy software platform will need to support 3×4 = 12 different reports if each profile needs a different one.
 Add 4 more for that profile leading the energy efficiency efforts.

-And, of course, each organization is different.
-Will your new tool (or the one you’re changing into) support the creation of so many different – and customized – reports?
+And, of course, each organisation is different.
+Will your new tool (or the one you’re changing into) support the creation of so many different – and customised – reports?

 And, if it does, can you automate the report creation and sending?
 This will decrease the amount of time that you need to work with reports.